 Butterflies are most attracted to plants that have flat-topped or clustered blossoms with short flower tubes.
-They favor flowers of red, yellow, orange, pink and purple.
+They favor red, yellow, orange, pink, and purple.

 What to do about caterpillars

-Butterflies will use some plants as hosts for their caterpillars, which will do some damage.
-However, if your goal is to attract butterflies, then insecticides must not be used.
+Butterflies will use some plants as hosts for their caterpillars, which will do some discouraging damage.
+However, if your goal is to attract them, insecticides must not be used.
 So, what to do if you don’t want your beautiful specimen plants to become unsightly?

-But, we recommend a third alternative: Plant some duplicate plants to set out of the way.
-If caterpillars show up on your specimens, simply move them over to the duplicates.
+But, we suggest a third alternative: plant duplicate plants out of the way somewhere or tucked behind your favorites.
+If caterpillars show up on your precious ones, simply transfer them to a duplicate.